 Our goal is to increase resource efficiency while improving product attributes.
 In concrete paver production, we brought the scrap rate down by 45% between 2014 and 2017 and are aiming to achieve a further 23% reduction by 2020 compared to 2017.

 Careful use of water

 The precious commodity of water is used sparingly – for example we store it in closed circuits and use our own water sources.
 Water is implicit in the production of plastic pipes as it is used in the cooling process.
-In Europe, our goal is to reduce water consumption from public networks to 0.55 cubic metres per metric ton of product produced by 2020.
+In our production of plastic pipes in Europe, our goal is to reduce water consumption from public networks to 0.85 cubic metres per metric ton of product produced by 2020.

 Availability of raw materials

 A further important aim is to ensure the long-term availability of raw materials.
 To compensate for any shortage, we use early detection and source raw materials from various suppliers.
 Secondary raw materials are an important topic in terms of future resource efficiency.
 Their use depends both on the materials and on the respective areas in which they are applied.

 Use of recycled materials

 We are working to increase the use of recycled materials in our business.
 In the production of plastic pipes, our aim was to increase the proportion of recycled materials used to 70 kilograms per ton produced by 2020.
 With over 75 kg of secondary raw material used per ton, this target was reached, and in fact exceeded, in 2018.
 Taking the high relevance of this topic into account, we set ourselves a new and even more ambitious target in 2018: By 2020, we want to increase the amount of secondary raw material to 85 kg per ton of products produced, including up to 50 kg of external secondary raw materials.

 Avoidance of hazardous substances